Zhang Dejiang: Hong Kong

-Hong Kong affairs

-On 6 February 2017, multiple media reports said Zhang Dejiang and Sun Chunlan, head of the party's United Front Work Department, were in Shenzhen to meet with some Election Committee members from the major business chambers and political groups.
+On 6 February 2017, multiple media reports said Zhang and Sun Chunlan, head of the CCP United Front Work Department, were in Shenzhen to meet with some Election Committee members from the major business chambers and political groups.
 It was reported that Zhang told the electors that the Politburo had decided to support Carrie Lam in the election.

 Family

 Zhang is married to Xin Shusen (辛树森), who was born in July 1949.
 Xin was originally from Haiyang, Shandong province.
 She served in a variety of senior executive roles at the China Construction Bank, and a member of the 11th National Committee of the Chinese People's Political Consultative Conference.